decarlof/tomolab/doc/source/meetings.rst

 | 17:50 - 18:00 | Final remarks, perspective work                                                                                     | Alberto, Francesco, Lucia                                       |
 +---------------+---------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------+

-The recording of the presentation is available at: (video not available)
+The recording of the presentation is available at: video_link_